strapi/documentation/docs/user-docs/latest/plugins/strapi-plugins.md

 ### <img width="28" src="../assets/plugins/icon_up-plugin.png"> Users & Permissions plugin

-The Users & Permissions plugin is installed by default on all Strapi applications.
+The Users & Permissions plugin is installed by default on all v4 Strapi applications, but can be deactivated.

 This plugin allows to manage end-users, who consume the content that is created and managed with a Strapi application and displayed on a front-end application (e.g. website, mobile application, connected device etc.).
 With the Users & Permissions plugin, it is possible to: